Educational goals of the program

 At this point in the program, residents should have the knowledge and experience to more actively direct the care of patients.
 On some rotations, residents will report directly to a fellow or to the attending faculty.
 In the third year, residents complete rotations in spine surgery, orthopaedic trauma, pediatric orthopaedic surgery, adult reconstruction surgery and foot and ankle surgery.
 Experience in both inpatient and outpatient care, as well as in the operating room, increases at this level.
 Residents actively participate in more and increasingly complex cases, which prepares them for the senior resident years.

 Responsibility for patient care continues to increase, and in some rotations, residents report directly to the fellows and attending staff.
 Although the fifth-year resident on each service is the chief resident, residents have specific clinical responsibilities in the fourth year in which they function as the supervising resident.
-This year of training is a pivotal shift from junior to senior resident, and expectations and responsibilities grow accordingly.
+This year of training is a pivotal shift from a junior to senior resident, and expectations and responsibilities grow accordingly.
 Residents become more actively involved in the development of treatment plans for both outpatients and inpatients, while moving into the roles of primary surgeon and first assistant in the operating room.
 Fourth-year residents are expected to make the transition to a more senior role on the care team.

-During the final year of training, residents function as the chief resident of a multiple-resident service, which varies from two to four residents depending on the rotation. chief residents are responsible for all clinical activities of the service, including inpatient and outpatient care, as well as all operating room activity.
+During the final year of training, residents function as the chief resident of a multiple-resident service, which varies from two to four residents depending on the rotation.
+Chief residents are responsible for all clinical activities of the service, including inpatient and outpatient care, as well as all operating room activity.
 The coordination of all resident and fellow activity and the oversight of the care provided are the responsibility of the chief resident.
 Chief Residents work directly with the chief of service and other members of the teaching faculty.
 The role as primary surgeon and first assistant in the operating room continue.

-The faculty at all participating institutions possess general and subspecialty expertise and provide instruction in a wide spectrum of orthopaedic disciplines; they serve as mentors and role models with respect to moral, ethical and patient care issues.
+The faculty at all participating institutions possess general and subspecialty expertise and provide instruction in a wide spectrum of orthopaedic disciplines.
+They serve as mentors and role models with respect to moral, ethical and patient care issues.

 The department's educational philosophy is to give the resident first priority in the diagnostic/therapeutic decision-making process and performance of surgery, but to have an attending surgeon always available to ensure a superlative level of patient care and to maximize the resident's learning experience.
 One hundred percent of the department's residents have become board-certified orthopaedic surgeons.

-The department offers one six-year residency position annually, providing one year of extensive research investigation between the PG2 and PG-3 level.
-Additional research time for all residents is available on a weekly basis throughout the residency program to meet the requirements for graduation.
+The department offers one six-year residency position annually, providing one year of extensive research investigation between the PG-2 and PG-3 level.
+Additional research time for all residents is available throughout the residency program to meet the requirements for graduation.
 Residents select an area of interest and may use the facilities and technical equipment available at the Lawrence J. Ellison Musculoskeletal Research Center or participate in a clinical study.
 Residents must present their research at the completion of their residency.
 The department encourages residents to present their results at national conferences and to publish their research in peer-reviewed journals.
 The department sponsors residents for some national and major regional meetings at which they present a paper, subject to the approval of the department chair.

 Commitment to Diversity